MH15/homunculus/README.md

 Homunculus is an agentic assistant (think Claude Code, Codex, etc) written in [Effect](https://effect-ts.github.io).

 > [!CAUTION]
 > Homunculus is a learning project and SHOULD NOT BE USED in any environment.
+It'll probably delete your files and run unsafe bash commands.

 ## Available Tools